lunarc/lunarc_docs/docs/aurora_modules.md

 ## Lmod cache

 To improve the performance of the `module spider` command, lmod caches the entire module structure of the system.
-The system cache, holding info about the modules installed by the Lunarc team, is updated, every time the Lunarc team installs new software.
+The system cache, holding info about the modules installed by the LUNARC team, is updated, every time the LUNARC team installs new software.

 # Compiling code and using toolchains

 A significant portion of the Aurora software is build using the [EasyBuild](http://hpcugent.github.io/easybuild/) software framework.
 This framework provides so called *Toolchains* which are utilised to build software.
-Lunarc recommends to use toolchains when building software.
+LUNARC recommends to use toolchains when building software.
 This includes compiling your own software outside the EasyBuild framework.

 ## Currently provided toolchains